0-steve/census_api/README.md

 ## Goal #1

 Call census api for social characteristics data for the state of Iowa.
 Clean the data to create a human readable dataframe.
-Exploratory analysis can be found in the eda_notebook folder.
-The script census_tract_api.py can be run from terminal with the following parameters:
+Exploratory analysis can be found in the _eda_notebook_ folder.
+The script _census_tract_api_ can be run from terminal with the following parameters:

 ```
 year = year of desired census api (integer)